-Preparations Prior to Laying out the Cards
+What to Do Before Laying Out the Tarot Cards

-Set up the space for the reading.
+- Set up the space for the reading.
 Many readers light a candle and lay out a silk or woolen cloth.
 Others dispense with accoutrements and simply ensure the surface of the table or desk is clean.
 It is always worth making a quick mental blessing requesting insights and clarity.

-If you are reading for another person, have them sit next to you, rather than opposite.
+- If you are reading for another person, have them sit next to you, rather than opposite.
 This is so you can both see the cards from the same direction.
 Crucial if you are using reversed (upside-down) cards.

-Quieten your mind and begin shuffling the cards.
+- Quieten your mind and begin shuffling the cards.
 Focus on the person you are reading for.
 Visualize making a mental connection with them.
 I always use the image of a web of blue lightning connecting me to my client.
 Very useful if they are elsewhere in the world.

-Your method of shuffling is completely up to you.
+- Your method of shuffling is completely up to you.
 If the deck is large and your hands are small, just make piles of cards and pick them up in random order.
 Turn the piles or portions of the deck now and then if using reversals.
 If you are a complete beginner, try to ensure all the cards are upright—leave the reversals until later.